Space-Eternity-3/SE3-Website/src/pages/about.md

 ## Upgrades

-It is possible to find some gold and amethyst.
-They are a bit rarer than other stones, but can help you upgrading your spaceship.
+Gold and amethyst can be used to upgrade your spaceship.

 | ![SE3_image](../../static/img/ab/value1.png) | ![SE3_image](../../static/img/ab/value2.png) |
 | -------------------------------------------- | -------------------------------------------- |

-To do that, look at the right UI segment.
-You will see a backpack window.
-All your slots are locked now, but you can unlock them using upgrades.
-Click the small "U" button.
-You will see the upgrade window.
-Just choose the right upgrade and buy it.
+To open upgrade window, press E and look at the right UI segment.
+Upgrades are in the 'U' category.

 | ![SE3_image](../../static/img/ab/upgrades1.png) |
 | ----------------------------------------------- |